remix-run/remix/docs/future/vite.md

   ];
 ```

-Of course, if this is the only style sheet for a given route, you can remove the links function entirely.
+If a route's `links` function is only used to wire up `cssBundleHref`, you can remove it entirely.

 ```diff filename=app/root.tsx
 - import { cssBundleHref } from "@remix-run/css-bundle";